How does the Discovery Center maintain a clean, safe environment for visitors?

 Cleaning and Infection Control Procedures

-- Masks covering the mouth and nose are strongly recommended inside the Discovery Center for visitors age 2 and up.
+- Masks covering the mouth and nose are required inside the Discovery Center for visitors age 2 and up in accordance with recommendations from the US Centers for Disease Control and Prevention.

 - Entry signage reminds visitors to stay home if they feel unwell.
 Visitors are encouraged to practice social distancing.